 Day 2 - River Arun - This day is our sheltered water day, where we will work at really improving your skills.
 We will take advantage of the (almost) guaranteed shelter provided by trees and river banks, and work on trim/turning, boat handling, moving sideways, and generally making your boating look classier!

 Day 3 - River Hamble - This final day allows us to take our newly learned skills into an open estuary, where we will encounter some tidal flow, narrow channels, and wide open spaces.
 There should be plenty of opportunities to work on paddling in the wind.
 We will likely leave the rescues until this day.

-We run this as a combined training and assessment scheme, if you’re not interested in being assessed, just stick around for the assessment day and see how the flow of an assessment goes – you’ll also learn more skills!
+We run this as a combined training and assessment scheme, if you’re not interested in being assessed, you can stick around for the assessment day and see how the flow of an assessment goes - you’ll also learn more skills!